Xilinx/PYNQ/docs/source/getting_started.rst

 You need a supported AMD-Xilinx platform to get started.
 How you get PYNQ depends on your platform.
 For some Zynq|Zynq Ultrascale+ platforms you can download an SD card image to boot the board.
-For other platforms, including Alveo and Kria SoMs, you can install PYNQ onto your host Operating System.
+For other platforms, including Kria SoMs, you can install PYNQ onto your host Operating System.

 If you have one of the following boards, you can follow the quick start guide.